Main illustration: Anastasia Tumanova

 - experimented with a variety of new inboxes and response time strategies;

-- reset our department productivity metrics;
+- reset our support department productivity metrics and analytics;

 - identified key areas that impact employee engagement.

 I’d recommend an annual evaluation of each of these areas to ensure you’re effectively scaling your Customer Support team.
 This process takes a village and is a great way to engage your top performers and management team in evolving your organization.